Platform-OS/platformos-documentation/pages/getting_started/search/url_templates.md

 ## Add graphql query to your page

-- and pass decoded params to it
+- and pass extracted params to it

 {% raw %}
 ```liquid